otacke/udacity-machine-learning-engineer/submissions/capstone_project/report.md

 In this report, I present a machine learning approach to this problem that uses more features and more data.
 It is based on dataset about video game sales based on data scraped from VGChartz ([Video Game Sales with Ratings](https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings)).
 It contains information about games, including name, platform, year of release, genre, and sales figures for several regions.
 This dataset has been extended with several features from Metacritic, adding e.g. quality ratings from metacritic's staff and from users, the amount of reviews, and also adding age/content ratings from the entertainment software rating board.
 In total, there are more that 5.500 complete cases.
 Also, some more features might be added, e.g. a flag indicating whether a game is part of a franchise such as "Super Mario".

 ### Problem Statement
-In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-You should also thoroughly discuss what the intended solution will be for this problem.
-Questions to ask yourself when writing this section:
-- _Is the problem statement clearly defined?
-Will the reader understand what you are expecting to solve?_
-- _Have you thoroughly discussed how you will attempt to solve the problem?_
-- _Is an anticipated solution clearly defined?
-Will the reader understand what results you are looking for?_

 The earlier a video game company knows how many copies it can expect to sell of a game, the earlier it can estimate the revenue and the earlier it knows whether the game will be a financial success or not.
 For example, a decision about starting the production of a sequel or the production of a port to a different platform might depend on this information.
 In consequence, early knowledge about the sales figures can speed up the decision process.

 The solution to the problem will be a regression model can be fed with the variables that have been mentioned in the previous section, and it will output a prediction of sales figures for a video game.